5 Best 10,000 Watt Portable Generators of 2023 – Reviews & Top Picks

 This unit has many different outlets on it as well.
 It has two 120V outlets for common household appliances and machines.
 It also has a twist-lock outlet and a few heavy-duty outlets.
 This variety of outlets allows you to use it for just about anything.
 No matter what outlet you use, the machine can use its maximum power in each outlet.
 Or, if you use more than one at a time, it will appropriately split the power between them.

 You get everything you need to start using this generator right away.
 It comes with an oil funnel, spark plug wrench, and a toolset.
+All in all, we think this is the best 10000 watt generator on the market this year.

 2. All Power America APGG10000 Portable Generator — Best Value